Oswaldo Cabrera Player Props: Yankees vs. Rays

-Oswaldo Cabrera -- batting .103 with a double, two walks and an RBI in his past 10 games -- will be in action for the New York Yankees against the Tampa Bay Rays, with Javy Guerra on the mound, on May 7 at 1:40 PM ET.
+On Thursday, Oswaldo Cabrera (.138 batting average in his past 10 games, with a double, a home run, three walks and three RBI) and the New York Yankees face the Tampa Bay Rays, whose starting pitcher will be Drew Rasmussen.
+First pitch is at 7:05 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Rays.
+He had a hitless performance in his last game (0-for-3) against the Athletics.

 Oswaldo Cabrera Game Info & Props vs. the Rays